yashwagle/Intelligent-Path-Finder/README.md

 ### Fall
+In the fall, leaves fall.
+In the park, what happens is that paths through the woods can become covered and hard to follow.
-The pixels which are next to easy moving forests are found a nd are colored pink.
+So, for fall, the time  for any paths through (that is, adjacent to) easy movement forest (but only those paths) should increase, Hence, pixels which are next to easy moving forests are found and are colored pink.